-This document outlines the financial protocols of Essex County Council's Leaving and After Care Service.
-The payment rates are current for the year April 2023 to March 2024.
+This document outlines the financial support that Essex County Council provides its care leavers in the Leaving and After Care Service.
+The payment rates are current for the year April 2025 to March 2026.
 Where the document identifies a possible benefit entitlement, this is for signposting purposes only.
 Benefit legislation is complex, and no person has an absolute guarantee that they will receive welfare benefits, even where they have an underlying entitlement.
 The Leaving and After Care Benefits Adviser can provide further advice and information on all benefit related matters.